hannutt/demo/README.md

 you can also save the pie charts to your device in png format by clicking the save button.
 Graphic charts are made with the javafx.scene.chart library.
 On the hard disk option program searches all the hard disks of your device and finally asks you to select the hard disk whose data you want to see in the pie chart.
+The memory and hard disk values ​​can also be saved in the MySQL database with a mouse click.
 CUSTOMIZATION

 You can make some customizations, such as hide or show part of the interface, reduce or increase font sizes